mcm4iob/ioBroker.pid/docs/en/pid.md

 | last_upd    | number  | RO    | timestamp (ms since epoch) of last iupdate cycle                                            |
 | last_upd_str| number  | RO    | textual representation auf date/time of last iupdate cycle                                  |
 <!-- prettier-ignore-end -->

+### Hystereis Handling and Update of Output

+The adapter evaluates every input written to State 'act'.
+If the new value does not differ from the current value more than the Hysteresis value of state 'sup' the new value is ignored; otherwise it is stored for calculation.

+If the adapter control state 'run' is set to false, no new calculation is performed.
+The oitput is frozen ('on-hold') while 'run'is set to false.

+If a non zero cycle time is configured (and 'run' is true) the adapter performs a recalculation every x ms specified by 'cycle'.
+The result ofthe calulation is written to the appropiate states.
+You can check the internal values of differr (differnece of the last two error values used for D term computation) and sumerr (accumulated error value used for P term computation) too.

+If cycle time is zero no timebased calculations are performed.
+In this case every time a new value is written to state 'act' a recalculation is performed.